John Giunta

 John Giunta (June 5, 1920 – November 6, 1970) was an American illustrator of comic books from the 1940s through the 1960s.
-He worked on horror titles like Tomb of Terror, Chamber of Chills (Harvey), Journey into Mystery and Weird Tales (Marvel).
+He worked on horror titles like Tomb of Terror, Chamber of Chills (Harvey), Journey into Mystery (Marvel) and the pulp magazine Weird Tales.
 In 1944, he drew the first comic adaptation of O. Henry's Cisco Kid.
 In the early 1960s, he became a regular artist on The Fly for Archie Comics.
 He also worked on titles like Thunder Agents, Air Fighters Comics and Phantom Stranger.

-He is most well known for collaborating with Frank Frazetta on Frazetta's first comic book story that was published, "Snowman" from Tally-Ho Comics #1 in December 1944.
+He is best known for collaborating with Frank Frazetta on Frazetta's first published comic book story, "Snowman", from Tally-Ho Comics #1 in December 1944.